RenatoFarruggio/qrCodeReaderWriter/README.md

          ... # Main loop
 ```
 ## Compatibility
 Packet format compatible with [BACnet log requirements](https://github.com/cn-uofbasel/BACnet/blob/master/doc/BACnet-event-structure.md).
 But we can send any bytes that standard UDP packets can send.
-We have, however, adapted our code to fit the transport interface of logSync.
+We have adapted our code to the transport interface of logSync.

 ## Diary
 All meeting notes are located in [the diary](https://github.com/cn-uofbasel/BACnet/blob/master/groups/02-soundLink/Tagebuch.md).